Thenawalz/Thenawalz/README.md

 Nawal Hassan is a young and multi-talented Entrepreneur who has been helping multiple companies to grow their businesses digitally through her creative ideas & strategies, which has led her to work with multiple agencies from Canada, Dubai, Australia & India, etc.

-I provide a bunch of Digital services based on my experience but WordPress Development and SEO Optimization are two of my main areas of expertise.
-WordPress is the biggest CMS that holds a 35% market share worldwide.
-Here is a list of WordPress services that I confidently offer to all my clients.

 <div align="center">
 <p align="center">Let's connect!</p>